 1. Use a Good Travel Rewards Credit Card

 Cash back credit cards are an alternative to travel rewards cards.
-For example, the Citi Double Cash card will give you 2% cash back for all purchases (1 percent when you buy, 1 percent when you pay the bill).
+For example, there are a few cash rewards cards that give you 2% cash back for all purchases.

-Other cards like the Discover It Cash Back card will give you 1% cash back on all purchases, and 5% cash back on purchases in a particular category (like gas or groceries) that rotates each quarter.
-Discover will also match all of the cash back you earn during your first year, which means you can earn up to 10% cash back on your purchases in the first year!
+Other cards like the Chase Freedom card will give you 1% cash back on all purchases, and 5% cash back on purchases in a particular category (like gas or groceries) that rotates each quarter.
+Chase is also currently offering a signup bonus with that card.

 2. Save Up